healeycodes/py-looper/README.md

 ffmpeg - https://www.ffmpeg.org/ - is required but should be installed automatically if not present.
 It's also packaged with some OSes and other programs often require it.

 pip - https://pip.pypa.io/en/stable/installing/ - is required.
-It's the standard Python package manager and is sometimes installed when Python is.
+It's the standard Python package manager and is sometimes installed during Python's installation.

 <br>